 - Texting while driving.6

-When a truck driver is violating California vehicle codes and causes an accident, it may be evidence that the truck driver was negligent.
+When a truck driver is violating traffic laws and causes an accident, it may be evidence that the truck driver was negligent.
 If the traffic violation was a substantial factor in causing the accident, the truck driver may be liable to the plaintiff for any injury or damages.

 Truck drivers may also be under a lot of pressure to make delivery deadlines, which can contribute to negligent driving.
 Both California and federal law limit the amount of driving hours drivers can be on the road.
 Specifically, Vehicle Code 21702 VC makes it a misdemeanor in California for truck drivers to spend too many hours on the road in a 24hour period.
 However, some drivers may report false service hours in order to spend more time on the road.